dantan123/pattern_recognition/README.md

 # Pattern Recognition Analysis:

+# lab 1

 lab 1 involves calculating orthogononal transformations, creating decision boundaries, and assigning classification errors.
+5 classes are devised: A,B, C, D, E.

 Class A and B are grouped as case 1 and Class C,D, and E are grouped as case 2.
 Synthetic data are generated as bivariate normally distributed.
 Five distance classfiers are used: MED, GED, MAP,NN,and KNN.
 The error analysis for each classifier is conducted by calculating the experimental error rate and generating a confusion matrix.

+# lab 2

 lab 2 involves model estimation and learning through both parametric and nonparametric methods using MLE and parzen windows (kernal density estimation).The following links describe the methodologies.